ANIMALS IN CAPE VERDE

 Grey long-eared bats can be seen and are now considered to be endemic.

-So if you love nature you will find plenty to interest you with the animals in Cape Verde.
+So if you love nature you will find plenty to interest you with the animals and wildlife in Cape Verde.